Oprah's Favorite Things 2021: Must-have gifts on Amazon | CNN Underscored

 Ugg Women’s Gertrude Long Teddy Coat ($247.95; amazon.com)

 Everyone needs a good, cozy coat for winter, and this one from Ugg gets Oprah’s stamp of approval.
 “When Ugg boots first came out, I thought they were so great, I gave them away on my first Favorite Things show,” Winfrey says.
 “And now they’re making coats, y’all!
-This sherpa style is as close as you can get to wearing your robe out in the real world.
+This Sherpa style is as close as you can get to wearing your robe out in the real world.
 It’s beyond soft, and the double-breasted design gives it some structure.”

 Barefoot Dreams CozyChic Ribbed Hooded Robe ($158; amazon.com)